kahlil/grunt-textfile/README.md

 Text:
 ```

-Create the file by calling
+Create the file by calling:
 ```bash
 grunt textfile --link="http://thisisalink.net" --title="This is a title"
 ```